Does working out on an indoor trainer give the same results as using a regular bike?

-In the other you are inside your house, little to no ventilation, and have no scenery to look at so a bit more of a mental challenge.
+On the other, you are inside your house, with little to no ventilation, and have no scenery to look at so a bit more of a mental challenge.

 Why indoor bike trainers yield the same result as outdoor riding!

-The biggest argument that could affect training is that you do not have to deal with incline and declines that you would outside.
-However in this day and age, a smart bike trainer is going to be able to replicate an actual race condition!
+The biggest argument that could affect training is that you do not have to deal with inclines and declines that you would outside.
+However, in this day and age, a smart bike trainer is going to be able to replicate an actual race condition!

 This not only gives you better training for your actual race conditions but also gets your muscles just as efficient of a workout as they would if you rode outdoors.